socs-kul/socs-kul.github.io/_exercises/2-advanced-c-asm.md

 You probably remember that every C program must contain the `int main(void)` function, this is where the execution will start.
 Remember that the first `int` means that the function will return an integer value, while `(void)` shows that the function does not take any arguments.
+The void is optional, it is also possible to write `int main()`

 You can use the same syntax to define your own functions in your file: